The following are excerpts from actual reviews on 1000Bulbs.com. What do they have in common? They’re all from reviews of 130 volt light bulbs.

 “…for 300 watts I thought it would be brighter.”

 These customers, and several others, have a fundamental misunderstanding of 130 volt light bulbs.
 That’s not their fault, however; it’s ours.
 So let me try to clear up this issue once and for all.

 As discussed briefly in an earlier article, the short, technical version goes like this: 130 volt Halogen and incandescent light bulbs are manufactured with a thick filament designed to withstand a theoretical 130 volts.
 I say “theoretical” because almost all homes in the US operate on only 110-120 volts.
-The thicker filament in a 130 volt bulb, when operated on typical 110-120 line voltage, provides less resistance to the electrical current flowing through the filament.
+The thicker filament in a 130 volt bulb, when operated on typical 110-120 line voltage, has a higher resistance to the electrical current flowing through the filament, decreasing the amount current across the filament.
 As a result, the bulb burns cooler, uses less energy (watts), and lasts longer; however, as a trade-off, the bulb is also slightly dimmer and has a lower (more yellow) color temperature.